6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 In some cases, when the hemangioma may be affecting healthy cells around it, it may need to be surgically removed.
 The growth would be cut and removed once the patient has been given anesthesia.
 The skin is then sewn back together and bandaged to encourage healing.

 Hemangioma is more commonly seen in girls than boys.
-It is also more common in children of Caucasian descent born prematurely.
+It is also more common in children of caucasian descent born prematurely.
 Hemangioma is also seen where the child was a part of multiple births.

 It is difficult to prevent hemangioma, where the cause for the same is unknown or not medically traceable.